-China says it is monitoring nuclear plant situation in Ukraine
+China ‘very concerned’ after Russia seizes Ukrainian nuclear power plant

 “If there is an explosion, it is the end of everything.
 The end of Europe,” he said.

-The attack on the Zaporizhzhia nuclear plant was condemned by world leaders who called out Russian president Vladimir Putin of “horrific” and “reckless” attack endangering the safety of the whole of Europe.
+The attack on the Zaporizhzhia nuclear plant was condemned by world leaders who called out Russian president Vladimir Putin as “horrific” and “reckless” attack endangering the safety of the whole of Europe.

 More follows